tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger_intro.md

 path1: /restapispecifications.html
 ---

+{: .tip}
+For step-by-step tutorial on creating an OpenAPI specification document, see the [OpenAPI tutorial here](pubapis_openapi_tutorial_overview.html).

 Swagger is a specification for describing REST APIs.
 You can think of the specification for Swagger like the specification for DITA.
 With DITA, there are specific XML elements used to define help components, and a required order and hierarchy to those elements.

 With Swagger, instead of XML, you have set of JSON or YAML objects, with a specific schema about their naming, order, and contents.
 This JSON or YAML file (either format can be used) describes each part of your API.
 By describing your API in a standard format, publishing tools can ingest your API and display each component in a cool, interactive display.